ksripathi/example-service/Readme.md

 # example-service
 ## Description

    1. Example-service is a stateless micro service which implements REST APIs to manage the basic user directory information

    2. It is built using Python Flask framework, provides API to perform CRUD (Create, Read, Update and Delete) Operations

-   3. More information can be found at https://bitbucket.org/sripathi2610/example-service/src/master/
+   3. More information can be found [here](https://bitbucket.org/sripathi2610/example-service/src/master/)

 ## Technology Stack Used